Getting Started with ESP32 using Arduino IDE - Blink LED

 }

-The program is very similar to the Arduino blink code hence I am not explain them in detail.
-But one change is that, here in ESP32 the LED on board is connected to pin number 2, while for Arduino it will be connected to pin number 13.
+The program is very similar to the Arduino blink code, hence I am not explaining it in detail.
+But one change is that, here in ESP32, the LED on board is connected to PIN 2, while for Arduino it will be connected to PIN 13.
+This enhanced blink program demonstrates key differences when you program ESP32 with Arduino IDE compared to traditional Arduino programming.

 Uploading the code into Arduino

-That is it we have successfully uploaded out first code to our ESP32 board.
+That is it, we have successfully uploaded our first code to our ESP32 board.
 My module with its LED blinking is shown below

 Getting Started with ESP32 using Arduino IDE